Skip to content

 Background & Motivation

-Background: Generative AI systems such as Sora, Veo, and Midjourney demonstrate strong performance on short-clip image/video generation, yet long-range narrative generation—maintaining character, background, and style consistency across frames—remains a major challenge.
+Background: Generative AI models such as Sora, Veo, and Midjourney demonstrate excellent performance in generating short video clips or single images.
+However, long-range narrative generation—maintaining the consistency of characters, backgrounds, and styles across many frames—remains a major challenge.

-Key Challenge: No unified framework exists that integrates narrative planning, fine-grained control, and long-range consistency into a single system.
-Large-scale multi-modal conditioned generation datasets are also lacking.
+Key Challenge: There is a lack of a unified framework that integrates narrative planning, fine-grained control, and long-range consistency.
+Simultaneously, large-scale datasets for multi-modal conditional generation are scarce.

-Goal: Achieve multi-modal conditioned long-sequence consistent generation of the form (text, image) → (text, {Image_i}).
+Goal: To achieve long-sequence consistent generation under multi-modal conditions in the form of (text, image) → (text, {Image_i}).

-Key Insight: A hybrid architecture combining an AR model for planning and a diffusion model for generation, with a Memory Bank propagating consistency information across keyframes.
+Key Insight: A hybrid architecture utilizing an Auto-Regressive (AR) model for planning and a diffusion model for generation, where consistency information is propagated between keyframes via a Memory Bank.

-Core Idea: An MLLM acts as a "director" to plan narratives and compress context into learnable queries; a Memory Bank anchors the initial visual condition to prevent drift; three-stage progressive training enables data-efficient learning.
+Core Idea: An MLLM acts as a "director" to plan the narrative and compress context into learnable queries.
+A Memory Bank anchors the initial visual conditions to prevent drift, and a three-stage progressive training strategy enables data-efficient learning.

 Method